runthings-dev/Secrets-WordPress/readme.txt

 6. In the plugin options page, under Admin > Settings > RunThings Secrets, assign the pages.
 7. Optionally, set up the reCAPTCHA v3 keys.
 8. Optionally, set up your own encryption key in `wp-config.php` (see the encryption section below for full details).
+9. It's recommended to run the site on https.
+It will still work on http, but the modern copy to clipboard api requires https to work.
+Running on http will use a deprecated api, and give a slightly degraded experience.

 == Screenshots ==